 What is Scouting?

 Scouting is an adventure that lasts a lifetime!
 It’s fun, exciting, challenging, and worthwhile.
 Scouting provides age-appropriate opportunities to youth in each of our programs.
 To find out more about Scouting as a movement, please click here!
 To learn about each of our programs, please follow the links below:

-Cub Scouting-boys at least 7 years old or in grades 1-5
+Cub Scouts-boys and girls at least 7 years old or in grades kindergarten-5

 Venturing-young men and women between the ages of 14 and 21 or 13 years old and have completed the 8th grade

 What don’t Scouts do?
 Scouting provides opportunities that are exciting, challenging, and specifically designed for appropriate age levels.
 To find out more about exciting opportunities for each Scouting program follow the links below:

 Cub Scouts: Camping, Pinewood Derby, Field Trips, Service Projects, Badges, STEM, Swimming, Football, Soccer, Games.